mslmslmsl/8-Ks-Code/README.md

 ## Configuration

+    TESTING: I use this to test the script with a more common Form 8-K item and a different repo.
+Update these fields (or remove completely) depending on your needs.

     ITEM: Specify the relevant item to filter Form 8-K filings.

     GITHUB_TOKEN: Ensure you have a valid GitHub token for repository access.